4d/docs/website/translated_docs/pt/Concepts/dt_object.md

 Evaluating an object property can sometimes produce an undefined value.
 Typically when trying to read or assign undefined expressions, 4D will generate errors.
 This does not happen in the following cases:

-- Reading a property of an undefined object or value returns undefined; assigning an undefined value to variables (except arrays) has the same effect as calling `CLEAR VARIABLE` with them:
+- Reading a property of an undefined object or value returns undefined; assigning an undefined value to variables (except arrays) has the same effect as calling with them:

 ```4d
      C_OBJECT($o)